 SAP Cares What Users Think?

-I have been telling companies for years that SAP’s solutions leave their employees less able to do their jobs, but the response that I normally get is that “the decision has been made” to go in XYZ direction with SAP.
-So as far as I can ascertain, companies normally don’t care about employee satisfaction or feedback on the software they acquired.
+I have been telling companies for years that SAP’s solutions leave their employees less able to do their jobs, but the response that I usually get is that “the decision has been made” to go in XYZ direction with SAP.
+So as far as I can ascertain, companies typically don’t care about employee satisfaction or feedback on the software they acquired.
 SAP plays into this by force-feeding media entities to write complimentary things about their software and by “going over the heads” of the users and selling to the “C-suite.”
 SAP’s overall strategy is to disregard the input from users.
-And in fact, if SAP brought users into the decision-making process during the sales process, SAP would lose a lot of deals.
+And, if SAP brought users into the decision-making process during the sales process, SAP would lose a lot of deals.

-This is the type of survey SAP is used to giving the users to its customers.
-There is only one acceptable answers.
+This is the type of survey SAP has used to giving the users to its customers.
+There is only one acceptable answer.

-Normally SAP likes to push the user feedback as far as possible after the software acquisition, and when users complain, they have a series of explanations that help the company’s management divert the dissatisfaction back on the users themselves.
+Usually SAP likes to push the user feedback as far as possible after the software acquisition.
+When users complain, they have a series of explanations that help the company’s management divert the dissatisfaction back on the users themselves.
 A common approach is to state that the users..

 “are not ready for digital transformation,”